 You can select multiple items in the overview and remove them from the project or set them as Ready to Publish all at the same time.
 Common mouse and keyboard functionality for selecting multiple items is supported, except for Ctrl + a which is not supported.

 From Options in the overview, you can publish all items that are set to Ready to publish immediately or schedule them for publishing at a later time.

 Show comments opens a view where you can select a project item and see a list of events connected to the item.
 You can add comments on each event and also reply to comments, see Working with comments for more information.

 Use the Sort button to sort content items for a better overview, and the Refresh button to reload the view if there are multiple editors working on the same project.

 This can be used for quick access to items in the project.
 Double-click on an item to open it.

 Each content item in the project items pane has a context menu displayed when you hover the mouse over an item; the menu options are the same as those in the project overview.
 It is also possible to select multiple items in the list the same way as in the project overview.

 When opening an item, Episerver CMS displays the version that is set as primary, which does not necessarily have to be the latest version.
-You can see which version is the primary in the versions gadget; the primary version is marked with a target symbol .
-When the projects feature is not enabled, the primary draft is the latest edited version of the content.
+You can see which version is the primary in the version gadget; the primary version is marked with a target symbol .
+When the project feature is not enabled, the primary draft is the latest edited version of the content.

-When the projects feature is enabled, versioning works like this:
+When the project feature is enabled, versioning works like this: